CMSgov/dpc-static-site/src/_pages/api-documentation/export-data.md

 ### Locate your Group ID

 Each export job operates on a single attribution group.
-The Group ID is the `id` field of the Group Resource, get it from the [POST /Group response]({{ "/api-documentation/attribution/attestation.html#create-a-group-resource" | relative_url }}) when you create the group, or from a [GET /Group lookup]({{ "/api-documentation/attribution/attestation.html#locate-your-group-id" | relative_url }}) by practitioner NPI.
+The Group ID is the `id` field of the Group Resource, get it from the [/Group creation response]({{ "/api-documentation/attribution/attestation.html#create-a-group-resource" | relative_url }}) when you create the group, or from a [/Group lookup]({{ "/api-documentation/attribution/attestation.html#locate-your-group-id" | relative_url }}) by practitioner NPI.

 **Example Group Resource**